Robert, newly anointed First Baronet Ballard, scowled at the dark-haired reflection in his dressing mirror.

 He turned to Helen and watched as she held first one, then the other choker to her neck.
 “I don’t know.
 They both look nice to me.”
 He turned to the girl of his dreams.
 “Which do you prefer?”

-Lizzie blinked her surprise at his question, but quickly recovered.
+Lizzie blinked her surprise, but quickly recovered.
 “I think either would go very nicely with her color.
 Otherwise, I wouldn’t have suggested them.
 But if only my opinion counted...”
 She gave his mother a wary look, not wanting to imply that her opinion was of any real value.

 “Pretend that it does,” Robert said.
 “You seem very well turned out, and I’m sure that any woman’s opinion is worth more than mine in such matters.”

 Lizzie gave him a wry smile.
-“Well, in that case I’d say the violet, as it sets off her eyes so well.”
+“In that case I’d say the violet, as it sets off her eyes so well.”

 “Then the violet is my choice as well,” he declared.